100 Notable alumni of

 -

-Dmitry Chaplin is a Russian dancer and Emmy nominated choreographer, best known for being a Top 10 finalist on the TV show So You Think You Can Dance (Season 2).
-He was famous for performing shirtless, with one solo routine having him rip off his shirt.
+Dmitry Chaplin is a Russian dancer, choreographer, and actor, best known for being a Top 10 finalist on the second season of the dance competition series So You Think You Can Dance.
+While competing on the series, he became known for performing shirtless, with one solo routine having him rip off his shirt.
+In 2009, Chaplin was nominated for a Primetime Emmy Award for his choreography.

 -